You just gave birth. You’re lying there, able to relax at last and looking at this amazing little human in your arms. It’s a pretty awesome moment.

 You get your little one well latched but after a while you realise you’re slouching and your back’s starting to hurt or you’ve let them slip lower and the latch doesn’t feel too great.

 Supporting your baby during the feed with regular pillows or a special nursing pillow is a great way to keep them well positioned and avoid strain on your back.
-I used this Ergo nursing pillow and loved it.

 #13 Try another position